 Jane Doe v.
 John Doe Trucking

 Plaintiff, a commercial delivery driver, was struck by a forklift while in a semi-trailer at a loading dock in Chehalis, Washington for a scheduled pick-up.
 As a result, plaintiff suffered multiple severe fractures and degloving injuries to her leg.
-This case was settled following a 12 hour mediation with WAMS for $960,000 plus a $560,000 L&I pension, for combined settlement of $1,520,000..
+This case was settled following a 12 hour mediation with for $960,000.
+The Washington State Department of Labor and Industries agreed to waive its statutory lien and granted the client a pension with a present cash value of $560,000, for a combined settlement of $1,520,000..

 Norris v.
 El Dorado Restaurant & Lounge

-Mr. Norris went to use the men's restroom and he was confronted by a large man in the hallway leading to the restroom.
+Mr. Norris went to the El Dorado lounge for an evening of Karaoke.
+While there, he went to use the men's restroom, where he was confronted by a large man in the hallway leading to the restroom.
 The man suggested that Mr. Norris might be in danger simply for being where he was.
 Mr. Norris responded that he simply wanted to use the facilities.
 At that point, the assailant grabbed Mr. Norris by the collar, Mr. Norris responded in self-defense and struck the man, knocking him to the ground.
 At that point, he was attacked from behind by one or more other men.
 He was knocked to the ground.
 He was first kicked in the face, and then his assailants began to kick and stomp him.
 His cries for help went unheeded for several minutes as the assault continued.
 Mr. Norris sustained complex hip and femur fractures and is permanently disabled.
 A Pierce County jury awarded Plaintiff gross damages of $1,216,000.00 in his lawsuit against the lounge where the attack occurred.

 O'Brien v.
 Generation Glass, et al.